WarrenWeckesser/numpy-notes/enhancements/gufunc-shape-only-params.md

   Alternatively, the functions `max_n`, `min_n`, `argmax_n` and  `argmin_n`
   could be defined.
-Or even better, gufunc implementations of `max`, `min`, `argmax` and `argmin` could be extended to have a shape-only parameter that corresponds to `n`, with the the shape-only signature `<n?>`.
-This last idea would especially nice if the gufunc machinery was extended to allow default values to be specified.
+Or even better, gufunc implementations of `max`, `min`, `argmax` and `argmin` could be extended to have a shape-only parameter that corresponds to `n`, with the shape-only signature `<n?>`.
+This last idea would be especially nice if the gufunc machinery was extended to allow default values to be specified.

 * `one_hot(idx, length)` with gufunc signature `(),<n> -> (n)` generates